Arts for Health Podcasts

 Produced by Tadgh Ó Meachair and Joanna Hyde in association with Cork County Council and Creative Ireland

-Here are two of five-episode series of conversations about creativity and reminiscence in older age spotlights the importance of creative expression and the many ways we can nurture featuring and about the Arts for Health Programme in West Cork.
-Click here to read more about On the Wireless podcast series.
+Listen to two of a five-episode series of conversations about creativity and reminiscence in older age – featuring and about the Arts for Health Programme in West Cork..
+The series spotlights the importance of creative expression and the many ways we can nurture.

 On the Wireless Podcast